3 Empire and Jim Crow

 Klan night rally with burning crosses, Gainesville Florida, ca. 1923.

 Between 1895 and 1908, the rest of the states in the South approved new constitutions including these disenfranchisement tools.
-Six southern states also added a grandfather clause, which automatically enfranchised anyone whose grandfather was eligible to vote in 1867.
+Six southern states also added a grandfather clause, which automatically enfranchised anyone whose grandfather had been eligible to vote in 1867.
 This ensured that poor, illiterate whites who would have been otherwise excluded by poll taxes or literacy tests would still be eligible.
 Finally, each southern state adopted an all-white primary and excluded blacks from the only political contests that mattered across much of the South.
 These white supremacist tools did their work well.
 In 1900 Alabama had 121,159 literate black men of voting age.
 Only 3,742 were registered to vote.
 130,000 black Louisiana voters had voted in the contentious election of 1896.
 Only 5,320 voted in 1900.
 While African Americans were clearly the target of these laws, some whites were disenfranchised as well.
 But most southern whites considered this a price worth paying to prevent the black vote that “corrupted” the region’s elections.

 Convicts leased to harvest timber